 - If your baby is too young, bathing him too hot or too cold water would not advisable.
 Ensure that the water is lukewarm.
-If you don’t know how to test, use a – the temperature of the water should be between 96 and 100 degrees F.
+If you don’t know how to test, use a

 - Bathe your baby away from the taps and faucets as they are likely to cause injury to the head.
-If you have to, then put over the spouts.
+If you have to, then put

 - It is always advised to never leave your baby unattended in the bathroom.
 Even if your baby is a toddler who ‘wants to take a bath on his own’, there has to be constant supervision in the bathroom come what may.